kubernetes/enhancements/keps/sig-api-machinery/1886-jsonpath/README.md

   (eg: support regular expression filters on server side may cause a DoS attack)
   * Client-side: Enable all enhancements if possible
 * Review all usage on server side to avoid security problem

+### Non-Goals

+* Provide a well-documented, modern `go-jsonpath` package for community
+* Propose an IETF draft for modern JSONPath standard

 ## Proposal